FonixArdent/Git-Progress/README.md

 1. Go To "dist"

-2. Start the application 'GitProgress.exe'
+2. Start the application 'GitProgress 1.0'

 3. Enter Your Information on that app

+## 💠 What is new about GitProgress 1.0 :

+- Made some change for the main program and fix some problems
+- Changing the text displayed on the main window
+- Adding a nex icon for the excitable fill

 ## 🌐 Important information